 Directed by Craig Francis and Rick Miller

 From the creators of Twenty Thousand Leagues Under the Sea (“Magical!… Jaw dropping!” – the New York Times) and Jungle Book (“A Must See” – Broadway World) comes a new theatrical adaptation of the original Sci-Fi, Mary Shelley’s Frankenstein.
 Frankenstein is the third in the “connection” trilogy of high-tech classics from Kidoons.

 This electrifying new stage production uses immersive comic book design and playful theatrical techniques to reanimate the sci-fi classic for a new generation!
-Co-created by Rick Miller, Craig Francis and Paul Van Dyck, this streaming version adapts the novel to confront modern issues of climate change, artificial intelligence, and our relationship to technology… monsters of our own making!
-When a young graphic novelist geek named Mary discovers the journal of Dr. Victor Frankenstein, she’s drawn into his uncanny story of secret experiments to conquer death.
+Co-created by Rick Miller, Craig Francis and Paul Van Dyck, this version adapts the novel to confront modern issues of climate change, artificial intelligence, and our relationship to technology… monsters of our own making!
+When a young comic book artist named Mary discovers the journal of Dr. Victor Frankenstein, she’s drawn into his uncanny story of secret experiments to conquer death.
 She discovers that we all need to face our own fears… before they face us!

 Geordie Theatre is located on the unceded Indigenous lands of the Kanien’kehá:ka (Mohawk) nation of the Haudenosaunee Confederacy.
 Tiotià:ke (known as Montréal) has existed as a meeting place of many First Nation peoples, including but not limited to the Abenaki, Anishinaabeg (Algonquin), and the Huron-Wendat.
 We extend our deepest respect to the elders of these communities and to all Indigenous peoples who carry the history of this island’s land and waters – caring for it and calling it home.
 We are honoured and privileged to share stories on this land.